 Project 500 is a regional initiative across the South East of England, developed and delivered by seven active partnerships.
 The project has been active since 2013 and aims to recruit, develop and retain more women in coaching.

 Rounders England have a straightforward approach to training coaches from grassroots to elite level.
 There is a coach pathway which maps the journey from a new coach undertaking his or her first training course right through to taking the top qualifications needed to manage the England squad.
-There are three strands within the coach pathway:

 The first strand, organised by Rounders England, covers entry level coaching for teachers and students in the form of the Rounders Young Leader Award (RYLA) and Activator Award: